 I did research in the computational laboratory of Mona Singh at Princeton University.
 I focused on understanding how DNA alterations affect proteins and tissues and ultimately lead to disease.

 We discovered patterns of mutations in uterine and colorectal cancers and melanoma that occur at specific positions in zinc finger domains.
 These mutations affect hundreds of DNA-binding proteins, and our statistical investigations suggest potential roles in dysregulation in cancer cells.

 PubMed | PubMed Central | PLOS Comp Bio

-expression correlates with tissue morphology features.
-By
+Gene expression and tissue morphology

 In preparation, with Mona Singh.